 Engines were YX24 spec Asama racer units based on the 5-speed YDS1 engine.
 The cylinders were now alloy construction gaining a weight saving over the older YDS1 Clubman Racer engine but pistons still retained 2 rings at this point.
 Ignition was by Hitachi MC-2RY magneto and carburation was provided by 2 x Mikuni-Amal 276 27mm carburettors mounted on long alloy inlet manifolds with float chambers bolted the rear of the engine via anti-vibration mountings.

 Fumio Ito lead the team with Yoshikazu Sunako in support, both veterans from Asama and both would make up part of Yamaha's team in the 1961 World Championship Grand Prix.
 It was of course Ito's 2nd trip to the US after leading the team at Catalina in '58.
-Both riders were overwhelmed by the size of the track at Daytona whe they arrived.
+Both riders were overwhelmed by the size of the track at Daytona when they arrived.

 Ito rode the #3 machine and Sunako #4.
 They finished a very creditable 5th & 8th places in Yamaha's 1st official road race debut on US soil.